 There is a public washroom in the north-west corner of the park.

-Kojima District (By Our Apartment)
+Kojima District Playground

-This big playground is fun for the kids to explore; with many different stairs and pathways, they will be begging you to come and play hide-and-seek, pirate ship or some other imagination game.
+This big playground in Kojima is fun for the kids to explore; with many different stairs and pathways, they will be begging you to come and play hide-and-seek, pirate ship or some other imagination game.
 There is a fun spiral slide as well as swings for big and small kids.

 Beautifully set within a large forested area, the Meiji Shrine is one of Tokyo’s most visited shrines.
 If you want to bribe your bored, temple-overloaded kids to be good, promise them a post-shrine visit to Niko Niko Park.
 This large playground has a climbable mountain with slide, a Jungle Tower and a trampoline.
 There is also an area for smaller kids too.
 Note, this playground charges admission for ages 2+.

-Tokyo City View
+Playground Near Tokyo City View

 Located high-up within one of Tokyo’s tallest skyscrapers is the Tokyo City View Observation Deck.
-When you are finished enjoying the views, stop by the “Robot Park" for some playtime.
+When you are finished enjoying the views, stop by the “Robot Park” playground for some playtime.
 Near the observation deck, this small playground has 10 colorful slides side-by-side!
 There are also robot-inspired spring riders for little kids.

 That’s it!
 We hope your family has a wonderful trip to Tokyo.
 If you discover any playgrounds near tourist attractions that we have missed, please share with us!